Spin dynamics of moving bodies in rotating black hole spacetimes: Equations of motion for spinning bodies in rotating black hole spacetimes

 Since

-the contraction of Eq. (\ref{u}) with $S_{b}$ results in $S_{b}u^{b}=0$.
+the contraction of Equation (\ref{u}) with $S_{b}$ results in $S_{b}u^{b}=0$.
 Finally, the covariant derivative of $S^{a}$ along the worldline of the centroid is

-If $F^{a}$ is negligible, $S^{a}$ is parallel transported along the worldline of the centroid.
-In addition then the centroid moves along a geodesic curve which can be shown from the MPD equations together with (\ref {purel1}) and (\ref{SevoTD}).
+If $F^{a}$ is negligible, $S^{a}$ is parallel transported along the worldline of the centroid, and the centroid moves along a geodesic curve.
+The latter can be shown from the MPD equations together with (\ref{purel1}) and (\ref{SevoTD}).

+Finally, we mention that the MPD equations are valid only for test particles whose backreaction to the background spacetime curvature are negligible.
+Hence, when the spinning body is moving in a spacetime around a black hole with a mass parameter $\mu $, the dimensionless spin magnitude $S/M\mu $ must be small \cite{SuzukiMaeda1997,Hartl2003}.
+This is consistent with the constraint (\ref{spinconstr}), which becomes for the dimensionless spin magnitude as